-- Residency criteria as set out by the ESFA funding regulations and Appendix A - Have a gross annual household income below £32,000 per year (£26,000) for Childcare).
+- Residency criteria as set out by the DfE funding rules and Appendix A - Have a take home (after tax) annual household income below £30,000 per year (£24,000) for Childcare.
 The College may choose to use its discretion where household income exceeds this amount but it is identified that support is needed. - Able to demonstrate 'relative financial need' for costs that may deter them joining, continuing or completing their course.